 Generally speaking, if the value of the underlying asset falls, so does the value of your call option.
 The value of your put option tends to fall if the underlying asset rises in value.
-The less your option is in the
+The less your option is in the money, the larger the fall in the option's value.
+In such cases, value reduction normally accelerates close to the expiration date.

 The value of your call option can also drop when the value of the underlying remains unchanged or rises.
-This can happen as the time value eases or if supply and demand factors are unfavourable.
+This can happen as the time value eases or if supply and demand factors are unfavorable.
 Put options behave in precisely the opposite manner.